-- An opportunity to identify where governance needs to change or develop to meet the future needs of the authority.
-Possible examples could be: - establishment of new collaborative arrangements - new legislation requiring changes to governance structures - significant risks for the authority that will change or challenge governance in future years.
+An opportunity to identify where governance needs to change or develop to meet the future needs of the authority.
+Possible examples could be:

+- · establishment of new collaborative arrangements, - new legislation requiring changes to governance structures, such as local government reorganisation, - significant risks for the authority that will change or challenge governance in future years.
 (Risks should be linked to governance.
 There will be other risks, some of which may already be set out in the narrative report already.)
 This is not intended to be a complete list of all the risks on the authority's risk register.